Siquijor Island Travel Guide

 How to get to Siquijor from Cebu City

 - If you are coming from Cebu City (SM City), take a cab and go to South Bus Terminal.
-Fare should be around Php70 – Php100.
+The fare should be around Php70 – Php100.

 - In South Bus Terminal, ride a bus bound for Liloan via Oslob.
 Travel time is around 4-6 hours, depending on the traffic and bus stops.
-Fare rate is Php180 – Php200.
+The fare rate is Php180 – Php200.

 - Get off at Liloan Port (Puerto del Sol) and ride a ferry bound for Sibulan Port in Dumaguete.
 Fare + Terminal fee + municipality fee is around Php70.
 The boat ride is around 20 minutes.

-- From Sibulan Port, ride a jeepey or a tricycle to Dumaguete City for Php12 then take another tricycle to Dumaguete Port for Php10
+- From Sibulan Port, ride a jeepney or a tricycle to Dumaguete City for Php12 then take another tricycle to Dumaguete Port for Php10

 - In Dumaguete Port, hop on a one-hour ferry ride bound for Siquijor.
 Ferry fare is Php150 + Php15 terminal fee.

 Another more convenient Cebu-Dumaguete-Siquijor option is through RoRo.
 Ride a Ceres bus to Dumaguete from South Bus Terminal.
 I do not know the rate.
 Get off at the bus stop and ride a tricycle to Dumaguete Port, then a ferry to Siquijor.